 - Where a parent is in a ‘start-up period’ (i.e. they are newly self-employed) they do not need to demonstrate that they meet the income criteria for 12 months.

 - If a non-EEA national, the parent must have recourse to public funds.

 If you are eligible you will receive an eligibility code.
-Once you have received your code and you wish to access 30 hours please complete an Early Education Entitlement Declaration form and contact Mrs Walker (01388) 746414 option 1 to verify you application.
+Once you have received your code and you wish to access 30 hours please complete a Parent Carer Declaration Form and contact Mrs Walker (01388) 746414 option 1 to verify you application.
 As a school we are currently providing 30 hour placements of Monday to Friday 9am to 3pm (term time only).